vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 Looking at the `params` from the above code, it is inferred that only `HlsPackage` property is used from `packages` object.
 Hence properties like `CmafPackage`, `DashPackage`, `MssPackage` can be removed.
 Also, looking at the `Input Type` of Channel (which is `hls`), it is intuitive to say that only `HlsPackage` would be required.

-Before understanding any further, we need to understand some terminologies & concepts:
+Before going any further, let's ensure we understand some terminologies & concepts:

 * **Manifests** - Containers for Live or OnDemand Streaming.
 The downstream devices are sent a "Manifest" which contains meta-data about the Streaming Session.